 Västerbotten Cheese and Red Onion Spelt Galette

 picture of a cheese galette

-The pastry for this cheese and red onion spelt galette is delicious.
-Spelt makes an amazing pie crust: crumbly and buttery.
 The thing I like most about galettes is that there is no messing about manipulating the pastry into a pie dish.
-If you want to have a go at pastry but feel intimiated, try a galette first.
-You just roll out, spoon on your topping, then turn over the edges.
+Seriously, all you need to do is mix the ingredients together, roll it out fairly evenly and spoon on your topping.
+Lastly, you turn over the edges.
+Galettes are supposed to look rustic (or, in my case an excuse to leave something uneven or lopsided), so there’s no need for precision, as might be the case with a pie or quiche.
 My kids could do it.
 With their eyes closed.
 Swinging upside down.
-Okay, you’ve got the idea – it’s easy.
+Okay, you’ve got the idea: it’s easy.

+Västerbotten Cheese and Red Onion Spelt Galette